By: Susan Dugdale | Last modified: 04-30-2021

 Setting your story as part of your personal experience works well.
 These invite your audience to share an aspect of your life, to trust and to identify with you.

-If it fits your speech you could also experiment with storytelling setups based on rhetorical questions.
-As well as the straight or serious, try some obviously ridiculous ones to grab your audience's attention.
+If it fits your speech you could also experiment with story telling setups based on rhetorical questions.
+As well as straight or serious questions, try some obviously ridiculous ones to grab your audience's attention.

 Examples of both are:

 When you're writing or rehearsing your speech try several setups before settling on the one you're definitely going to use.
-Listen for "rightness" of fit to your story, speech and audience.
+Listen for "rightness" of fit to your story, your speech, and your audience.

 Just as there are seamless ways of entering a story, so too there are slicker ways to exist.